 1. The games may not be safe for children to engage in.

 2. Some people may not want to play games or eat on their way to school, introverts actually like staring out the window and being alone.

 3. Students could argue that they learn all day at school and want to relax on the bus instead of learn more for another hour or so a day.Costs and funding:

 What will your proposal cost (in direct expenses, lost tax revenue, lost economic opportunity, and/or non-monetary costs)?
 How will you pay for your proposed legislation?
 Where will/could the funding for your proposal come from?
 Who might object to dedicating resources to your proposal (competing interests)?

 The proposal with add an additional $20,000 of funding to each bus.
+I came up with this cost from doing a little reseach and talking to my cousin who is involved in build-outs.
 The buses will not need to be replaced but rather the seats will need to be removed to provide more airplane-like seating and provide for a better student experience.
 The governement will collect this from tax-paying dollars that fund public schools.
 As for the private schools, administration will be given 2 years to collect the money for the funding of the new buses and then another 1 year to implement the changes to the buses.
 I do not think that many people would object to paying a few more taxes for these new buses because it is for a good cause and children will truly benefit.References:

 These can include websites or other information you have found about the issue.